Shivam0884/Simon_game/README.md

 # Simon_game

-The Simon Game project aims to recreate the classic memory game "Simon" using HTML, CSS, and JavaScript.
+The Simon Game project is the classic memory game "Simon" using HTML, CSS, and JavaScript.
 This project involves designing a user-friendly interface and implementing the game logic to provide an engaging and interactive experience.

 *Project Overview:*